Skip to main content

 Disney princess ornaments

 For the children of the house who adore a certain Disney princess, collect the ingredients for these classic yet royal-themed ornaments.
 By incorporating their favorite princesses’ colors, kids can easily find their favorite royals on the tree all season long.
-This is the perfect ornaments for glitter lovers.
+This is the perfect ornament for glitter lovers.

 Pompom pine cone ornaments